hklages/node-red-contrib-sonos-plus/README.md

 Currently the manage queue node does not support inserting complete playlists into the SONOS queue.
 Supported commands are: activate (=play), play flush, get queue.

 > It is recommended to assign static IP addresses (best in your router) to each SONOS player and use these addresses in the configNode.

 > When playing a radio station the commands next_song, previous_song may cause a warning as many stations do not support them.

+> It is recommmended to handle errors with the nodeRED error node.

 ## Functions and Usage